K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: K3 surfaces of Picard rank

-\begin{oss} In order to decide whether the $R_J$'s have non root-overlattices in their genus, we use \texttt{Magma}'s function \texttt{GenusRepresentatives}, listing the whole genus of $R_J$ (if the rank of $R_J$ is small), or a modified version of \texttt{Neighbors}, listing all $2$-Neighbors (or $3$-,$5$-Neighbors if all $2$-Neighbors are root-overlattices) of $R_J$ (we refer to \cite{kneser} for the definition of neighbors, and to \cite{elkies} for a geometric interpretation of neighbors).
-In any case, we store for each $R \in \Rc$ as many non root-overlattices in the genus of $R$ as possible: we will use them in a subsequent algorithm. \end{oss}
+\begin{oss} In order to decide whether the $R_J$'s have non-root-overlattices in their genus, we use \texttt{Magma}'s function \texttt{GenusRepresentatives}, listing the whole genus of $R_J$ (if the rank of $R_J$ is small), or a modified version of \texttt{Neighbors}, listing all $2$-Neighbors (or $3$-,$5$-Neighbors if all $2$-Neighbors are root-overlattices) of $R_J$ (we refer to \cite{kneser} for the definition of neighbors, and to \cite{elkies} for a geometric interpretation of neighbors).
+In any case, we store for each $R \in \Rc$ as many non-root-overlattices in the genus of $R$ as possible: we will use them in a subsequent algorithm. \end{oss}

-After running Algorithm \ref{alg:ADE}, we get a list $\Rc$ of $124$ root lattices, together with the corresponding list of non root-overlattices in their genus.
+After running Algorithm \ref{alg:ADE}, we get a list $\Rc$ of $131$ root lattices, together with the corresponding list of non-root-overlattices in their genus.
 This shows that Theorem \ref{teo:rho10} holds if $R$ is a root lattice.

 Now we want to extend this result to all root-overlattices.
 We need a couple of preliminary, well-known facts about overlattices.

 \begin{lemma} \begin{enumerate} \item Let $L$ be any even, negative definite lattice, and consider two isotropic subgroups $S,S'< A_L$ such that there exists $\varphi\in \Or(L)$ with $\overline{\varphi}(S)=S'$.
 Then $S,S'$ give rise to isometric overlattices of $L$. \item Let $L,L'$ be two even, negative definite lattices in the same genus.
 Then, for every overlattice $P$ of $L$, there exists an overlattice $P'$ of $L'$ such that $P$ and $P'$ are in the same genus. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item The two overlattices are obtained adjoining the generators of $S$ (more precisely, their preimages in $L^\vee$ under the projection $L^\vee \rightarrow A_L$) to $L$, so the isometry $\varphi$ of $L$ extends to an isometry of the two overlattices. \item $P$ corresponds to an isotropic subgroup $S<A_L$, which in turn can be seen as an isotropic subgroup $S'$ of $A_{L'}$ using the isometry $A_L \cong A_{L'}$.
 The overlattice $P'$ of $L'$ corresponding to $S'$ is then in the genus of $P$, since they have isometric discriminant groups. \end{enumerate} \end{proof}